 1. Barbell Overhead Press

-The Shoulder Press Exercise is the best exercise for building shoulder muscle mass and strength.
+The barbell overhead press is the best exercise for building shoulder muscle mass and strength.
 It remains the grand-daddy of all shoulder exercises to build big, round shoulder muscles.

-The seated shoulder press is the favorite shoulder exercise among bodybuilders because it builds muscle fast and is a power move.
+It is the favorite shoulder exercise among bodybuilders because it builds muscle fast and is a power move.
+This movement also strengthens the upper pectorals and triceps.

 How To Do